CiscoDevNet/webex-contact-center-crm-integrations/MS Dynamics/README.md

-# Webex Contact Center CRM Integrations - Desktop Layouts - MSDynamics
+# Integrate Webex Contact Center with Microsoft Dynamics

-Welcome to the Webex Contact Center CRM Integrations Github repository!

-This folder contains the latest Desktop Layout for MSDynamics integrated Agent Desktop inside of the CRM console.
+This folder contains the latest Desktop Layout for the Microsoft Dynamics integrated Agent Desktop inside of the CRM.

 ## Desktop Layout Properties